je-an/jean-flight-indicator/README.md

 ## Description

-Provides Javascript animated SVGs that support the standard flight parameter indicators for heading, speed, altitude, pitch and roll, vertical speed and turn.
+Provides Javascript animated SVGs that support the standard flight indicators for heading, speed, altitude, pitch and roll, vertical speed and turn.
 In addition, helicopter-specific flight parameter indicators are available for stick positioning, pedal positioning and the angle of the collective lever.

 ## Installation